journeyman33/win10-wsl-ubuntu-setup/README.md

 This repository provides a comprehensive guide and necessary scripts to set up a new Windows 10 laptop with Windows Subsystem for Linux (WSL) running Ubuntu.
 It is designed to simplify the process for new users and serve as a personal reference for repeatable setups.

 ## **Purpose**

+This is not a one stop plug and play solution, but does act as a useful guide to help remind myself what needs to be installed when setting up a new Windows 10 WSL environment for development.
+Spend time adding applications to the script.
+These are merely the tools that I favor.
 This repository aims to:
 - Automate the installation of essential tools and applications on both Windows and WSL Ubuntu.
 - Provide scripts and instructions to ensure a consistent development environment.